RaffaelaCabriolu/MyDoc/help/faq.rst

 Why does my job not start or give me error feedback when submitting?
 --------------------------------------------------------------------

-Most often the reason a job is not starting is that Stallo is full at the moment and there are many jobs waiting in the queue.
-But sometimes there is an error in the job script and you are asking for a configuration that is not possible on Stallo.
+Most often the reason a job is not starting is that the resources are occupied at the moment and there are many jobs waiting in the queue.
+But sometimes there is an error in the job script and you are asking for a configuration that is not possible on the HPC.
 In such a case the job will not start.

 To find out how to monitor your jobs and check their status see :ref:`monitoring_jobs`.

 Below are a few cases of why jobs don't start or error messages you might get:

+..
+  check the following:

 **Memory per core**